QuTech-Delft/cQASM-spec/docs/language_specification/statements/gates.md

 Gates define single-qubit or multi-qubit unitary operations that change the state of a qubit register in a deterministic fashion.
-In essence, a quantum algorithm consists of a sequence of gates and non-unitary quantum statements, _e.g._, the [measurement statement](measurement_statement.md).
+In essence, a quantum algorithm is a sequence of gates and non-unitary quantum instructions applied to qubit arguments, _e.g._, the [measurement statement](measurement_statement.md).
 The general form of a gate statement is given by the gate name followed by the (comma-separated list of) qubit operand(s), _e.g._, **`X q[0]`**: